 First off, this is a vast topic that employs lots of scientists, doctors, and biochemists.
 In fact, diabetes research is a huge industry with knowledge far beyond my tiny bit of apprehension.
 That’s why we’re going into this subject on an understandable, but sophisticated level.

 Alright, after this disclaimer let’s start the journey at the beginning – in your mouth.
 Let’s say you eat one Oreo or 20.
 Hopefully, you chew them and they get in contact with your saliva.
-It already contains a molecule that breaks down sugars – Amylase.3 Amylase’s only job is it to cut carbohydrates to size – ultimately into Maltose.
-Beside’s a better feeling for satiation this might be the reason why your mum always called you out on eating way too fast.
+It already contains a molecule that breaks down sugars – Amylase.4 Amylase’s main job is to cut carbohydrates to size – ultimately into Maltose.
+Besides a better feeling for satiety, this might be the reason why your mum always called you out on eating way too fast.